dlr-gtlab/genh5/examples/conversion_system.md

 For wrtting a `QString`, the procedure is a also little more involved:

 HDF5 currently supports ASCII and UTF8 as character sets, however `QString` uses the UTF16 encoding (`wchar`).
-QString can be converted to UTF8 using the `Qstring::toUtf8` mehtod.
+`QString` can be converted to UTF8 using the `Qstring::toUtf8` mehtod.
 The c-string of the resulting `QByteArray` can then be accessed using the `QByteArray::constData` method.
 However the temporary `QByteArray` must be stored in a separate variable, as the c-string will be invalid as soon as the object is deleted.
-Our snippet will then look like this:
+Our snippet will have to look like this:

 ```c++
 QString s = "Hello World";